efigence/redmine_default_issues/README.md

-# WARNING!
-THIS IS WORK IN PROGRESS.
-DO NOT USE IT.

 # Redmine default issues plugin

 Lets you create default issue with default subissues per role that will be assigned to a newly added user to the project (having a specified role).